evanx/webserva/README.md

 - besides JSON, we intend enable to custom transformations into HTML web views, e.g. for a blog
 - we should enable feedback data from web views to be recorded e.g. comments posted on a blog

-Currently we support the following perspectives only:
+Currently we support the following perspectives for data:
 - JSON data (can be a string)
 - HTML access console (currently the bare minimum)
 - CLI - plain text for interactive bash shell e.g. via our `curl` wrapper script